nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Status bar remains the same.

    5. Other incorrect edit commands to try: `edit`, `edit x`, `edit 1 rc/hi`, `edit ...`<br>
-      Expected: No guest is edited, because the name is invalid.
+      Expected: No guest is edited, because the parameters are invalid.
 Error details shown in the status message.
       Status bar remains the same.